NathanKr/next.js-server-action-sample/README.md

 <h2 id="project-description">Project Description</h2>
-This a next.js app router project with server actions that read and append to file.
+This a next.js app router project with server actions that read and append to a server file.
 These aerver actions are used by react client component

 <h2 id="motivation">Motivation</h2>
-How to create a server action and use it in a react client component
+Server actions runs on the server but can be invoked by the client, this eliminate e.g. using api endpoints.
+The purpose in this project is to show how to create a server actions and use them in a react client component

 <h2 id="installation">Installation</h2>
 Install the packages